iambugra/UCD-Short_Term_Forecast/README.md

 > Alparslan, B., Dev, S., Short Term Forecasting on Atmospheric Air Pollutants Using SARIMA Method, *under review*.

-Throuhout this project, `python3` is used.
+Throughout this project, `python3` is used.

 ### Dependencies